YanjieHe/Cygnus_Interpreter/README.md

 			end
 		end
 ### Return
 	Keyword 'return' can let you go out of the function.
 	Refer to example 10.
 ## Function
 ### Define a function
 	Use keyword 'def' to define a function.
 	Notice that the function has its own scope.
-The variables in the functions could be out of the functions' scope, which means it is a global variable.
+	The variables in the functions could be out of the functions' scope, which means the function can contain global variables.
 	Example 10:
 		def max(x, y) begin
 			if x > y then